-Trade-affected workers can be covered and apply for benefits and services under petitions certified by the provisions of the 1974, 2002, 2009, 2011, or 2015 Trade Acts.
-Some benefits and services have specific time-sensitive deadlines that must be met for eligibility.

-Changes to the federal Trade Act of 1974, as amended (Trade Act), require intervention strategies that offer the opportunity for rapid, suitable, and long-term employment for Trade-certified workers and align the length of training with the availability of unemployment insurance (UI) and Trade Readjustment Allowances (TRA) income support.
+The Trade Act, as amended, requires intervention strategies that provide the opportunity for rapid, suitable, and long-term employment for Trade-certified workers and aligns the length of training with the length of unemployment insurance (UI) and Trade Readjustment Allowances (TRA) income support eligibility.

-Full integration of employment and training services is accomplished by encouraging Trade-certified workers to access all appropriate services through Workforce Solutions Offices—including labor market information, training referrals, career planning, and follow-up services—to help them reenter the workforce.
+Trade-certified workers are encouraged to access all appropriate services to help them reenter the workforce through Workforce Solutions Offices—including labor market information, training referrals, career planning, and follow-up services—in order to promote integration of employment and training services as envisioned by the Workforce Investment and Opportunity Act of 2014 (WIOA).

 A-101: Trade Adjustment Assistance Program Benefits

-Trade-certified workers:
+The following TAA benefits may be available to Trade-certified workers:

+Employment and Case Management Services—Skill assessments, career counseling, support services, information on training, and more.

+Training, including On-the-Job Training (OJT), Apprenticeships, and Customized Training—For reemployment in another job or career when suitable employment is not available.

+Trade Readjustment Allowance—Provides cash payments after Unemployment Insurance (UI) benefits are exhausted while a claimant is in a Trade-approved, full-time training program or on a waiver of the training requirement for basic TRA.
+Workers must meet training enrollment deadlines to be eligible.

-Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance—A wage supplement program for older adversely affected workers who find employment paying less than their trade-affected employment.
+Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance—A wage supplement program for adversely affected workers age 50 or older who find employment paying less than their trade-affected employment.

-Health Coverage Tax Credit—Provides assistance with the payment of premiums for eligible health coverage programs.Job Search Allowance—Covers expenses incurred in seeking employment outside the normal commuting area.
+Job Search Allowance—Covers expenses incurred while seeking employment outside the normal commuting area.

-Relocation Allowance—Provides reimbursement to an individual for approved expenses when relocation is required.
+Relocation Allowance—Provides reimbursement to an individual for approved expenses when relocating outside of the local commuting area.

-Trade Readjustment Allowances—Provide cash payments after UI benefits are exhausted while a claimant is in a Trade-approved, full-time training program, or on a waiver of the training requirement for basic TRA.

-Training, including on-the-job training (OJT)and customized training—For reemployment in another job or career when suitable employment is not available.
-If possible, such training must assist workers in achieving a wage of 80 percent of their previous wage.
+Health Coverage Tax Credit—Helps with the payment of premiums for qualified health coverage programs.
+This program is administered by the Internal Revenue Services (IRS).

 A-102: Trade Service Strategy

-The strategic planning process for each Local Workforce Development Board (Board) must include the development of local policies for a trade service strategy that coordinates various service approaches to accomplish all of the following:
+The strategic planning process for each Board must include the development of local policies for a trade service strategy that coordinates various service approaches to accomplish the following:

-Assist Trade-certified workers to obtain suitable employment as quickly as possible.
+Assist Trade-certified workers to obtain suitable employment as quickly as possible

-Promote the use of Workforce Innovation and Opportunity Act (WIOA) career services to support rapid reattachment to the workforce, where an 80 percent wage replacement goal is achievable.
+Promote the use of WIOA career services to support rapid reattachment to the workforce, where an 80 percent wage replacement goal is achievable

-Refer participants to prevocational and vocational training if suitable employment is not available to the participant.
+Refer participants to prevocational and vocational training if suitable employment is not available to the participant

-Develop OJT and customized training opportunities with employers offering jobs in occupations that meet the 80 percent wage replacement goal for Trade-certified participants, including opportunities for participants to supplement OJT with remedial education as necessary before and during OJT.
+Develop OJT and customized training opportunities with employers offering jobs in occupations that meet the 80 percent wage replacement goal for Trade-certified participants including opportunities for participants to supplement OJT with remedial education as necessary before and during OJT

-Provide training that offers dual-language training programs as necessary to assist limited English proficiency (LEP) participants in achieving job readiness in a high-demand or targeted occupation with long-term employment opportunities.
+Provide training that offers dual-language training programs as necessary to assist limited English proficiency (LEP) participants in achieving job readiness in a suitable occupation with long-term employment opportunities

-Assist in job retention and career advancement.
+Assist in job retention and career advancement

 A-103: General Board Responsibilities

 Boards must amend and modify their strategic plans to incorporate and coordinate the design, policy development, and management of the integration of Trade-funded activities and other funded support services, as well as address plans for meeting the training needs of LEP participants.
-Boards must work with training providers to ensure that dual-language training is available and included on the Statewide List of Eligible Training Providers.
+Boards must work with training providers to ensure that dual-language training is available.

+Boards must ensure that Trade-affected workers are fully registered in WorkInTexas.com before receiving any services from Workforce Solutions Office staff as set forth in WD Letter 01-20, issued January 6, 2020, and titled “Managing Individuals in the New WorkInTexas.com System.”

 Boards also must make a strong effort to develop OJT opportunities with employers.